Tap Handle #366: Montauk - Driftwood Ale

 Mounting: internal 3/8" nut

 Borrowing brewing space from the Cooperstown Brewing Company in Milford, N.Y., they made 535 barrels in their first year.
-The kitchen showroom has been turned into a tasting room.
+The kitchen showroom was turned into a tasting room affectionately known as the "Brew Barn."
 They planned to use the woodshop in the back to house their own brewery equipment, but their plans hit a snag when they learned that the addition would trigger a requirement to provide three more parking spaces on the site.
 With no room on the property to add them, they were told that they could, instead, pay fees in lieu of providing the parking spaces - $15,000 per spot - that the town collects for the creation of municipal parking in central business zones.
-Paying a $45,000 fee, the Montauk brewers have said, would be an impediment, so contract brewing continues to be their current option.
-The brewery produces their flagship Driftwood Ale as well as 6 other seasonal varieties.
+After three years of construction and wading through red tape, they finally opened a production brewery in 2015 with a 7-barrel system that brews beer for consumption in the tap room and for keg distribution on Long Island.

 Comments